updated: Wed, 8/18/21

 3.12.2 Failure to follow this rule can result in player/team suspension.

 3.13 Team & Player Avatars - Use of offensive avatars on our site may lead to a player/team suspension.
+Please message your Division Admin if you are unsure whether or not your avatar is appropriate.

 3.14 Roster Cooldowns - Effective Midnight (EST) of Week 1

-3.14.1 Players may join 1 team in each format per 8 day period.
+3.14.1 Players may join 1 team in each format per 8-day period.
 The 18-hour roster cooldown timer still applies to roster joins.

 3.14.2 Teams may accept no more than 3 players to their roster in an 8 day period.
 A player that left your roster and wants to rejoin will still count against that limit of 3 per 8 days.